Compressible Turbulence as a Source of Particle Beams and Ion Bernstein Waves in Collisionless Plasmas: Conclusion

 \section{Conclusion}

-Our results demonstrate that compressible turbulence dissipates energy not only at sub-ion scales but also at MHD scales.
-This previously underappreciated MHD-scale dissipation is responsible for generating particle beams.
-The main results are summarized as follows. \begin{itemize}
+To investigate the source of particle beams and IBWs, we perform numerical simulations of fast wave turbulence from MHD to sub-ion scales using a reduced ion–electron mass ratio.
+The principal findings are summarized as follows. \begin{itemize}

 \item At MHD scales, TTD of compressible turbulence can drive the formation of particle beams.
-The proton resonant speed increases with plasma $\beta$, allowing the resulting beam drift to become strongly super-Alfvénic under typical solar-wind conditions, consistent with near-Sun PSP observations.
+The proton resonant speed increases with plasma $\beta$, allowing the resulting beam drift to become strongly super-Alfvénic under typical solar wind conditions, consistent with near-Sun PSP observations.

-\item At sub-ion scales, IBWs are generated, as confirmed by their dispersion relations, quasi-electrostatic nature, and strong compressibility.
-The proton beam fraction is too small to drive IBWs via kinetic instabilities.
-Instead, IBWs emerge from intrinsic coupling with fast waves, facilitated by turbulent cascade and phase steepening.
+\item Under low-$\beta$ conditions, IBWs are generated as confirmed by their dispersion relations, quasi-electrostatic nature, and compressibility.
+IBWs could emerge from intrinsic coupling with fast waves, facilitated by compressible turbulent evolution.
 IBWs offer an efficient channel for perpendicular energization of suprathermal protons.

-\item Under low-$\beta$ conditions, both the turbulent cascade and phase steepening of quasi-perpendicular fast waves can supply energy to sub-ion scales and act as sources of IBWs.
 At higher $\beta$ ($\beta>1$), strong TTD suppresses the turbulent cascade \citep{petrosian2006damping,yan2008cosmic}, while enhanced TTD-generated proton beams may provide an additional pathway for IBW excitation through kinetic instabilities.

 \end{itemize}